Amid rising inflation, China widens the budget deficit to stimulate the economy

 Expanding the budget deficit to support the economy

-For his part, former Chinese Finance Minister Lu Jiwei said the country could consider increasing its budget deficit to provide more support for small businesses affected by the COVID-19 outbreak and weak consumption, according to Bloomberg News.
+For his part, former Chinese Finance Minister Lu Jiwei said the country might consider increasing its budget deficit to provide more support for small businesses affected by the COVID-19 outbreak and weak consumption, according to Bloomberg News.

 “The fiscal deficit in the budget of central and local governments can increase if necessary,” Lu Jiwei, who served as the finance ministry chief from 2013 to 2016, said at the summer Kaixin summit in Beijing.